google/loaner/docs/setup_guide.md

         domain](https://cloud.google.com/appengine/docs/standard/python/mapping-custom-domains).

-        **NOTE**: Make sure to add your App Engine project URL to Authorized Javascript Origins.
+        **NOTE**: Make sure to add your App Engine project URL to Authorized JavaScript Origins.
 Otherwise, the app will fail to authenticate.
         Changing this setting has a propagation delay, so if you are getting origin errors you will need to set this and then wait a few minutes.